Biden brushes aside Trump attempts to overturn the election, confident his victory will stand

 He reiterated the comment Monday, when asked again about Trump’s claims that he instead was the winner.
 “I interpret that as Trumpianism,” Biden said.
 “No change in his modus operandi, and I think the pressure will continue to build.”

-Biden instead has pushed forward to reframe the political debate around bipartisan efforts to tackle covid-19 and the economic impacts of the pandemic.
+Biden instead has pushed forward to reframe the political debate around bipartisan efforts to tackle covid-19 and the economic impacts of the coronavirus pandemic.

-On Thursday, he held a virtual meeting with 10 governors — five Democrats and five Republicans — to talk about the coronavirus and their state-level responses amid another surge in cases.
+On Thursday, he held a virtual meeting with 10 governors — five Democrats and five Republicans — to talk about the virus and their state-level responses amid another surge in cases.

 “You need help, and I want you to know that I will be your partner in the White House,” Biden said.
 “I don’t see this as a red state issue or a blue state issue.
 I see this — we are all in this together.”